Aerial view of a city with a central historic capitol building surrounded by greenery and modern high-rise buildings on a clear day

 The Statute of Limitations

 Similarly, the state recognizes every party’s percentage of fault for injuries.
 Pursuant to S.C.
 Code of Laws § 15-1-300, you can be found negligent and have your damages reduced by the percentage of that fault.
 If you are more than 50 percent liable for your injuries, you can lose all compensation.
-A Columbia attorney could provide guidance and prove your right to damages in a failure to yield car crash case.
+A Columbia attorney could provide guidance and prove your right to damages in a failure-to-yield car crash case.

 Automobile crashes can lead to a surplus of medical bills and emotional trauma.
 When you are hurt in a collision due to someone else not following the right-of-way, you have options and legal rights.